Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Environmental sustainability in land management, including golf courses, resorts, and communities.

-Requirements: Landowners must meet criteria in areas like water management, habitat protection, and energy efficiency.
+What are the Requirements: Landowners must meet criteria in areas like water management, habitat protection, and energy efficiency.
 Certification requires regular assessments and adherence to sustainable practices.

-Description: Audubon International certifies properties that implement sustainable practices to protect wildlife and natural resources.
+What does it mean: Audubon International certifies properties that implement sustainable practices to protect wildlife and natural resources.

-Link: Audubon International<h3
+Link: Audubon International